 Because the ImaCor Zura Handheld Scanner is battery-operated, you must recharge it when battery gets low or empty.
-An empty battery takes approximately 1 1⁄2 hours to fully charge.
-A full battery has approximately 45 minutes of typical scanning time and can last up to two weeks in sleep mode.
+An empty battery takes approximately 11⁄2 hours to fully charge.
+A full battery has approximately 45 minutes of continuous scanning time and multiple hours of episodic scanning time.
+The battery charge can last up to two weeks in sleep mode.
 Charge the battery at least once a month to ensure proper functionality.